Apps to upload photos without losing quality to Facebook

 Is the quality of the photos different between the Facebook profile and the Facebook page?

-The answer was given in the previous part: they do indeed exist.
-Differences in handling files in PNG format.
-On the other hand, in As for images in JPEG format, we uploaded the same photos both on the profile and on the page, at the album and diary level and I did not see absolutely no difference.
-The images when they were uploaded had exactly the same characteristics.
+The answer was given in the previous section: there are indeed differences in how PNG files are handled .
+On the other hand, regarding JPEG images , we uploaded the same photos to both the profile and the page, at the album and diary levels, and I didn't see any difference whatsoever .
+The images had exactly the same characteristics when they were uploaded.

 Tips to minimize pixelation when uploading photos without losing quality on Facebook